Local Ihara's lemma and applications: Review on the representation theory for

-Recall that a representation $\varrho$ of $GL_d(K)$ is called \emph{cuspidal} (resp. \emph{supercuspidal}) if it's not a subspace (resp. subquotient) of a proper parabolic induced representation.
-When the field of coefficients is of characteristic zera then these two notions coincides, but this is no more true for $\overline \Fm_l$.
+Recall that a representation $\varrho$ of $GL_d(K)$ is called \emph{cuspidal} (resp. \emph{supercuspidal}) if it is not a subspace (resp. subquotient) of a proper parabolic induced representation.
+When the field of coefficients is of characteristic zero then these two notions coincide, but this is not true anymore for $\overline \Fm_l$.

 \begin{defin} (see \cite{zelevinski2} \S 9 and \cite{boyer-compositio} \S 1.4) Let $g$ be a divisor of $d=sg$ and $\pi$ an irreducible cuspidal $\overline \Qm_l$-representation of $GL_g(K)$. \begin{itemize} \item The induced representation